Not-Cyrus/GoGuardian/README.md

 Q: Why do I need to specify the amount of shards and what are they?
 A: Simple answer, more servers your bot is in the more shards you need.
-For example, the live bot that's currently running this code has 29 shards and is in 800+ guilds (as of 26/02/2021)

 Q: What is the recommended amount of shards?
 A: Unless you're using this for hundreds of guilds, It's safe to use 1.